Glow on the go: The ultimate skincare travel kit for your next trip

 Stepping out for a day of exploration means constant exposure to the sun.
 Hence, sunscreen is a must in your travel skin care kit.
 Without regular sunscreen usage, your skin will look aged and dull no matter how many other products you invest in.
 It protects you from UVA (ageing) and UVB (burning) rays of the sun.

-While travelling, it is best to reapply sunscreen every two hours, and a spray works best for that.
+While travelling, it is best to reapply sunscreen every two hours.
 Use it over your face, neck and other parts of the body that are exposed to the sun.

 The Supergoop!
 Play Everyday sunscreen is a water-resistant product that suits all skin types.
 It offers protection from UVA and UVB rays and features SPF 50 and PA+++ protection.
 It contains sunflower extracts and also smells amazing.